ucbrise/cs294-rise-fa16/README.md

-# CS294 RISE Class Gihub Pages Website
+# CS294 RISE Class Github Pages Website

 To contribute to this class fork this repo and send pull requests with any changes to the content.